AngeloHYang/Blog/Dec. 2018/Adding Links in Markdown.md

 # Adding Links in Markdown

-***Last edit: 11:20:00 A.M.
-1/4/2019***
+***Last edit: 14:48:29 1/14/2019***

-As a markup language, Markdown is capable of adding links into it.
+As a markup language, Markdown is capable of adding links into a web page/document.
 There are mainly three ways to add links in a md file.

-## 1. Adding links in a line
+## 1. A word/phrase that points to a link

     [name of a link](address of the link "With a Title")